Year-End Payroll Tax Tasks for Employers

 Employees may complete W-4 forms at any time, and the end of the calendar year is a good time to remind them to review their W-4 to make sure the information is accurate, and the amount they want to be withheld from federal income taxes is accurate.
 If your state requires an income tax, employees should also check their state's income tax withholding form for changes and withholding amounts.

 Before you prepare 1099-MISC or other 1099 forms for non-employees, you must get a W-9 form from all payees.
-The W-9 form is similar to the W-2 form, but it's for non-employees.
-The W-9 form is used to verify the person's address and tax identification number.
+The W-9 form is similar to the W-2 form, and it's used to verify the person's address and tax identification number.
 The tax ID number is the more important information because the IRS uses this to match 1099s filed by taxpayers with 1099s filed by employers.

 Order W-2 Forms and 1099-MISC Forms

 If you have a payroll service, check to make sure they have what they need to prepare these forms in January.
 Remember, W-2 forms and 1099-MISC forms must be submitted to individuals before the end of January.

 You can get W-2 forms from office supply stores, or from the IRS.
 You cannot use a W-2 form or 1099-MISC form you download from the Internet because the red ink on Copy A is special and can't be copied.

 Verify Social Security Numbers for Employees